Houston's Line of

 Buried: Brookside Cemetery, Section 2, Plot 159, Space 1

-Charles Jedlicka died after sustaining severe injuries in
+Charles Jedlicka died after sustaining severe injuries in an accident

-an accident that also claimed the life of Willis McWhorter and injured two
+that also claimed the life of

 Drive and Benbrook Street.
 The accident occurred at the intersection of